RESTful API Best Practices

 What is REST?

 REST (Representational State Transfer) is an architectural style for designing networked applications.
 It relies on a stateless, client-server communication protocol, almost always HTTP.
+Learn more about HTTP methods and status codes used in REST APIs.

 • Stateless communication